jamesshore/lab16_emberjs/readme.md

 This repository contains the sample code for the [Front-End Frameworks: Ember.js](http://www.letscodejavascript.com/v3/episodes/lab/16) episodes ([Part I](http://www.letscodejavascript.com/v3/episodes/lab/16); [Part II](http://www.letscodejavascript.com/v3/episodes/lab/17); [Part III](http://www.letscodejavascript.com/v3/episodes/lab/18)) of James Shore's screencast.
 Let's Code: Test-Driven JavaScript is a screencast series focused on rigorous, professional JavaScript development.

 These episodes are an exploration and review of the [Ember.js](https://emberjs.com/) framework for building web applications.
-This repository contains an example application written in AngularJS.
+This repository contains an example application written in Ember.js.
 It demonstrates several concepts:

 1. **Sample application.** The sample application code can be found in `src/client`.
 The main page is `index.html` and the top-level application template is `application.hbs`.
 The application is launched from `application.js`.
 The UI is implemented via components in `src/client/ui`.